...

 How long can a dash cam run on a car battery in parking mode?

 The duration depends on your car battery’s capacity and the dash cam’s power consumption.
-On average, a healthy car battery can support a dash cam in parking mode for 24-48 hours.
+On average, a healthy car battery can support a dash cam in parking mode for 24-48 hours (recharge from the running engine is mandatory).

 Yes, it is safe if done correctly.
-Ensure you use a fuse tap with the correct fuse rating and a battery discharge prevention device to avoid draining the car battery.
+Ensure you use a fuse tap with the correct fuse rating and DDPAI’s Intelligent Hardwiring Kit to avoid draining the car battery.
+Read more about all the instructions and information you need to safely install your dashcam with our dash cam installation guide.

 Share the Post: